iotaledger/integration-services/documentation/docs/getting_started/installation/kubernetes/local_setup.md

 helm install kong kong/kong
 ```

-4. Open another terminal and type run the following command to expose the kong service:
+4. Open a **new terminal** and type run the following command to expose the kong service:

 ```bash
 minikube tunnel
 ```

-5. Start a tunnel for the Kong service by opening a new terminal window and running the following command:
+5. In a **new terminal** run the following command to start a tunnel for the Kong service:
 ```bash
 minikube service kong --url
 ```